Last Updated on January 17, 2022 by Grow with Bovees

-Are you a devoted plant parent with an unwavering love for the Monstera?
+Are you a devoted plant parent with an unwavering love for the Monstera deliciosa?

-Then you should definitely consider adding this stunning variegated plant to your plant collection.
+Then you should definitely consider adding these stunning variegated monstera varieties to your plant collection.

-If you are new to the world of cultivation and the variegated Monstera varieties are alien to you, then this is the article for you.
+If you are new to the world of cultivation and the variegated Monstera plants are alien to you, then this is the article for you.

 Today we shall take you through some general information about the variegated Monstera and then draw more detailed attention to two specific species of this lovely plant, namely the Thai constellation Monstera and the Monstera albo borsigiana.